 Employees paid on an hourly basis and temporary employees are not eligible for emergency leave pay.

 Work/Leave Procedures when the University Remains Open

 If employees choose not to attend work or leave early when a closure has not been declared, compensatory time (for FLSA non-exempt employees), vacation, or absence without pay shall be used to account for the absence.
 The employee must follow normal department absence procedures.
-Supervisors are encouraged to be flexible with employee work schedules when feasible, balanced with the need to maintain the ongoing operations of the University.
+Supervisors are encouraged to be flexible with employee work schedules and flexible work options when feasible, balanced with the need to maintain the ongoing operations of the University.

 Other NAU sites statewide shall not automatically be impacted by a class cancellation or closure that occurs at the Flagstaff mountain campus.
 The University shall notify individual sites if the cancellation or closure will impact those sites.
 Other NAU site closures will not automatically impact operations at the Flagstaff mountain campus.